Statistics and Methods Core Mission

 Center for Social Statistics

-Beginning in Fall 2015, the Center for Social Statistics (CSS) is now housed within CCPR in order to advance methodological aspects of demographic research.
+The Center for Social Statistics (CSS) is housed within CCPR in order to advance methodological aspects of demographic research.
 Through research collaborations and development workshops, the CSS fosters collaborative research between statistical and social scientists, increasing the quantitative sophistication of graduate and undergraduate students in the social sciences.
-The CSS is directed by Mark S. Handcock (Department of Statistics), who is also the Director of CCPR’s Statistics and Methods core.
+The CSS is directed by Mark S. Handcock (Department of Statistics).

 The integration of CSS in CCPR combines the synergies in the development of new methods and applications to demographic problems.
 Some of the activities of the CSS are: